intel/inference-model-manager/installer/README.md

   * `-p` - set proxy (address:port)
   * `-A` - set minio access key
   * `-S` - set minio secret key
-  *  -t  - use management api authorization inestead of kubernetes authorization (use this option if it's not possible to restart kubernetes API, for example in GKE cluster)
+  *  -t  - set single tenant mode and use Management API authorization instead of Kubernetes authorization (use this option if it's not possible to restart kubernetes API, for example in GKE cluster)
   * `-h/?` - show help
 * Usage examples
   * Installation with `kops`